Genez-io/genez-io.github.io/content/posts/10-ts-mistakes.md

 ## 7. Inconsistent Coding Conventions

 Inconsistent coding conventions, such as using different naming conventions for variables or not following a consistent folder structure, can make your TypeScript project challenging to maintain.
-Establish clear coding conventions and adhere to them to enhance code readability and a better collaboration among team members.
+Establish clear coding conventions and adhere to them to enhance code readability and better collaboration among team members.

 ```typescript
 // Inconsistent variable naming